top of page

 6. I will then share test results with you (I can screen share if you would like)

-7. We then (usually!) have time to talk about key resources or supports you need
+7. We then (usually!) have time to talk about key resources or supports you need (this is only if I have enough information to make a 'diagnosis').

 After the Interview

-2. 4 weeks later (sometimes up to 6 weeks), I email you your full report.
+2. 4 weeks later (sometimes up to 6 weeks), I email you your full report

 What to expect in an autism assessment with Neurokin Psychology